Manaslu Circuit Trek

 Manaslu Circuit Trek is one of the most challenging trekking routes in Nepal, established in 1991 AD.
 The Manaslu Round Trek offers an excellent combination of Himalayan ranges along the border of Nepal and Tibet.
 The Manaslu Round Trek includes the Larke Pass (5100m), which is gaining popularity as a new trekking destination.
 The Manaslu Circuit Trek provides spectacular views of the world’s 8th highest peak, Manaslu (8163m), along with other higher peaks in Nepal.

 During the Manaslu Circuit Trek, you will experience the stunning traditions of the Gurung people, visit ancient monasteries, and enjoy glorious Himalayan views of the Annapurna range, glacial lakes, and the living lifestyle of the Himalayan people, making it an absolutely amazing adventure in the Himalayas.
 The trek follows the spectacular Budhi Gandaki River all the way from its source, just crossing off the Larkya Pass, which can be tough when there is snow.
+On this Manaslu Circuit Trek, you will pass through many villages like Sotikhola, Machhakhola, Jagat, Lho, and Samagaon, among others.
+This trek is certainly a great alternative to the Annapurna Circuit.

 We begin our 15-day tour in the Kathmandu Valley, visiting UNESCO World Heritage sites before heading to the ultimate trekking adventure in Nepal: the Manaslu Circuit Trek.
+We will make your trip an exciting experience with our highly professional team.

 Route to Manaslu circuit Trek